Professor Fujita's research team opens the way to high efficiency thermoelectric conversion devices

 Method for measurement of the anomalous Nernst effect of Cox (MgO)1-x granular thin film

 It is thought that in order to generate power efficiently using a magnetic substance with a thermomagnetic effect, it is necessary to have technology for improving the conversion efficiency by controlling the nanostructures inherent in the material--but development of such technology is not very advanced.
 To fill that gap, this research group focused on the use of a granular thin film material in which nanometer-sized particles of an insulator (magnesium oxide, MgO) are dispersed in a cobalt (Co) thin film to create a magnetic substance with a thermomagnetic effect.
 The team created various high-quality granular thin films by varying the MgO content, and discovered that the efficiency of conversion from heat to electric current could be greatly increased, depending on the amount of MgO added.

-Anomalous Nernst Effect in Cox(MgO)1-x granular thin films angle and dependency of anomalous hole angle on amount of MgO added
+Anomalous Nernst effect in Cox(MgO)1-x granular thin films angle and dependency of anomalous Hall angle on amount of MgO added

 Using the granular thin film material produced in this study, thermoelectric efficiency can be freely controlled, for example, by simply the addition of an appropriate amount of insulator.
 This finding will allow for greater freedom of material selection in the design of power generation elements, and is expected to have wider application to the development of more efficient thermoelectric elements and energy harvesting technology.
 Moreover, granular thin films have not often been used for thermoelectric conversion elements,*5 but they are expected to be the target material of new research because of the resulting wide range of material selection and ease of material production.

 Prof. Fujita said, "In this research, I was in charge of the microstructural analysis component.
 Thermoelectric materials based on the anomalous Nernst effect represent a new research field.
 This time the medium was a thin film sample, but we are also working on bulk material development."